thestippe/thestippe.github.io/index.md

 Here I will collect and discuss some ideas that allowed me to improve my data analysis, from Bayesian statistics (of course by using PyMC) to dataviz.
 -->
-Here I will share some ideas about data visualization.
+Here I will share some ideas about dataviz and analysis.

 </div>
 <span style="font-family:Zapfino;font-size:280%;line-height:36%">I</span> plot data since quite many years, but only few months ago I really went into